 The accommodation providers of Northumberland are dedicated to your comfort and contentment and offer a wide variety of choice from Camp sites to de-luxe Hotels – self-catering cottages and bed and breakfast establishments abound and are united by their wish to provide you with all modern facilities to ensure your satisfaction and gratitude for the IN part of your stay.

 "Northumbria Days Out" exists for the OUT part of your holiday.
 Having operated as a tourist guide for over twenty years I have had the great joy in escorting hundreds of tourists throughout most parts of this amazing county and know the difficulty a stranger can experience in making choices in how to spend their hard earned days holiday.
-To this end I have written a Photo eBook guide that details nineteen separate DAYS OUT in our county embracing and combining the many places of interest with photographs and my personal observations that may have escaped other examination.
+To this end I have written a photo e-book and narrated a podcast that are FREELY available for you to download onto your smart phone or tablet of 19 days out in our county embracing and combining the many places of interest with photographs and my personal observations that may have escaped other examination.

 The guide is loosely based on our coast to our hills via our valleys and market towns in order that you might chose the days or part of day that best suit your taste, and budget and find accommodation in that area with our partners.